ml-opensource/Rye/README.md

 As you can see, both the `standard` and the `custom` ViewType takes an optional `RyeConfiguration` as a parameter.
 This means that you don't _have_ to provide a `RyeConfiguration` in which case default values will be used for all parameters including the text (but you probably don't want an alert showing the text "Add a message", do you?).

- Additionally, the `custom` ViewType takes the view you would like to use.
+ Additionally, the `custom` ViewType takes your custom UIView that you would like to use.

  Note that some of the `RyeConfiguration` keys are not relevant when using a custom view.
-More specificaly, theses are the keys not used when you decide to use a `custom` view for your message:
+More specificaly, these are the keys not used when you decide to use a `custom` view for your message:

  - backgroundColor
  - textColor